WastewaterSCAN Dashboard

 • Use findings and insights for decision-making

-Frustrations / painpoints:
+Frustrations / pain points:

 • Website exploration is not intuitive for user group